DataManagementLab/collab-coursebook/README.md

 This repository contains a Django project called collab_coursebook.
 The functionality is encapsulated into Django apps:

-1. **cc_base**: This app contains the general Django models used to represent events, users, rooms, scheduling constraints etc. This app is a basic requirements for the other apps.
-Data Import/Export also goes here.
+1. **base**: This app contains the general Django models used to represent courses, contents, etc.
-1. **cc_frontend**: This app provides a landing page for the project.
-Per Event it provides links to all relevant functionalities and views.
-1. **AKSubmission**: This app provides forms to submit all kinds of AKs, edit or delete them, as well as a list of all submitted AKs for an event.
-1. **AKScheduling**: This app allows organizers to schedule AKs, i.e. assigning rooms, slots, etc. It marks conflicts of all modeled constraints and assists in creating a suitable schedule.
-1. **AKPlan**: This app displays AKs and where/when they will take place for each event.
-Views are optimised according to usage/purpose.
+1. **frontend**: This app provides everything the users see when reading or editing the content.
+It also contains a landing page.